Operation Judgement (1945)

-Operation Judgement was an operation carried out at the end of the Second World War by the Home Fleet of the British Royal Navy in North Norway on 4 May 1945.
+Operation Judgement was an operation carried out at the end of the Second World War by the Home Fleet of the British Royal Navy in Northern Norway on 4 May 1945.
 A force of 44 Fleet Air Arm aircraft attacked a U-boat base 5 mi south of the town and port of Harstad.
 The attack was directed at vessels in the natural harbour at Kilbotn.
 It lasted seven minutes and left two ships and a U-boat sunk.
 No Norwegians in the village of Kilbotn were killed or injured during or after the attack.
 Operation Judgement was the last air raid of the war in Europe.

 Background

 From 1939 to 1945 the German war effort made extensive use of the U-boat as a strategic weapon.
 From bases in Northern Norway U-boats sailed against the Allied convoys making for Russian ports in the Arctic Ocean.
 In autumn 1944, when German forces retreated from the extreme north, the U-boat base at Hammerfest was moved south to Kilbotn.